Refractive errors and refraction: How the eye sees

 The process of vision begins when light rays that reflect off objects and travel through the eye's optical system are refracted and focused into a point of sharp focus.

-These images then are transmitted through the eye's
+These images then are transmitted through the eye's optic nerve to the brain for interpretation.

 Just as a camera's aperture (called the diaphragm) is used to adjust the amount of light needed to expose film in just the right way, the eye's pupil widens or constricts to control the amount of light that reaches the retina.